yallie/doublebass.ru/README.md

 # Doublebass.ru

-Nikolay Yakovlev's personal website repository powered by Jekyll static generator.
+www.doublebass.ru website repository powered by Jekyll static generator.
 The following directories and their contents are copyright © Nikolay Yakovlev.
 You may not reuse anything therein without author's permission: